nipraxis/summer-2023/week1_session1.md

 - Machinery:
     - <https://textbook.nipraxis.org>
     - <https://learn.nipraxis.org>
-    - <https://hub.nipraxis.org> and the Jupyter notebook.
+    - `https://hub.nipraxis.org` and the Jupyter notebook (`hub.nipraxis.org`
+      is now down after the end of our CZI grant funding).
     - <https://github.com/nipraxis>
 - About the project.
 - We will gradually move away from notebooks.